+rm/Bid

+BE FIRMS

-SBE Firm(s) and E-mail address
+BE Firm(s) and E-mail address

-Enclose proof of certification for each firm listed.
+aclose proof of certification for each firm listed.

-State percentage of award (bid price) to be attained by each SBE firm.
+ate percentage of award (bid price) to be attained by each SBE firm.

-By signing below bidders/proposers represent that this is an accurate list of the SBE firms that are participating in the awarded contract, and that bidder/proposer has undertaken this responsibility in good faith, as documented.
+signing below bidders/proposers represent that this is an accurate list of the SBE firms that e participating in the awarded contract, and that bidder/proposer has undertaken this sponsibility in good faith, as documented.

-Representative's Signature:
+epresentative's Signature:

-Print Representative's Name:
+int Representative's Name:

+nte: